dkleftogi/AmpliSolve/README.md

 ## Dependencies and System Requirements

-AmpliSolve dependes on the following:
+AmpliSolve depends on the following:

 ```
 1. SAM tools downloaded from http://samtools.sourceforge.net/